Ecology, Politics, and Justice:

 Learn more about Mons here.

-• Other inquiries and general suggestions should be directed to the SHE-XXVI Conference Committee at
+Event related inquires should be directed to the SHE-XXVI conference committee at shexxviconference@societyforhumanecology.org

 Sooner or later human ecology, under some name or other, will win its way to academic recognition and to its proper place in general education...